1) A sexual

 vegetative propagation,

-spore formation, etc. In more complex multicellular organisms such as human beings and plants,
+spore formation, etc. In more complex multicellular organisms such as

 the mode of reproduction is sexual reproduction.